Back to top

 Conclusion

-Key takeaways for the Mobile Lives Forum
+The key takeaways for the Mobile Lives Forum/span>

 A climate policy in the spotlight: revealing the gray areas